 To them, she was simply “Miss Mabel”—a trusted teacher who would let no participant of the productions fail; whose students would wait for her no matter how late she came to class; and who, though “apparently indifferent,” had a “genius for friendship, especially with her students.”
 Fifty years after her last play, alumnae still know their lines in Greek and speak in glowing terms of the professor who challenged and inspired them.

 Those alumnae have appointed the Dell, the natural space in which the plays were performed, with a stage, dressing rooms, and a beautiful curve of stone seats in Miss Mabel’s honor, and the venue is now the Mabel Kate Whiteside Greek Theatre.
-After her retirement, she was awarded the Gold Cross of the Royal Order of Benificence from King Paul of the Hellenes, as well as an honorary doctorate from Washington and Lee University.
+After her retirement, she was awarded the Gold Cross of the Royal Order of Beneficence from King Paul of the Hellenes, as well as an honorary doctorate from Washington and Lee University.

-(Summer 2008: This page will soon have more pictures and more details from Miss Mabel’s life.
+(We would like to have more pictures and more details from Miss Mabel’s life.
 If you would like to make a correction or share a remembrance, please e-mail us.)